 The Laudare Program was created to the meet the academic and organizational needs of students with a Specific Learning Disability.
 Laudare is the Latin verb to praise.
 Students in the Laudare Program receive assistance and accommodations in daily academic support classes in the areas of test preparation, homework support, and assignment completion.
-Students are taught study skills and organizational techniques, and grades are frequently monitored.
+Students are taught study skills and organizational techniques; academic progress is consistently monitored to ensure growth.

 Laudare Program teachers work closely with students, teachers and parents to facilitate academic preparedness, organization, and communication.
 One of the keys to the success of the Laudare Program is the 5-to-1 student to teacher ratio within the Laudare class.
 The program is designed to promote an inclusive, supported environment in which all students learn about faith, Bioethics, and the importance of personal responsibility and self-advocacy.

 Our on-line application system guides you step-by-step through the application process.
 Begin by creating an account on our Admissions Portal, using the button on the right.